Aging & Health A to Z

 - Identify, treat, and monitor underlying health problems, such as heart disease and diabetes, that boost risks of dementia and can worsen symptoms

-- Check for and treat other things that contribute to changes in mental abilities and mood, such as depression, hearing loss or vision loss
+- Check for and treat other things that contribute to changes in mental abilities and mood, such as depression, pain, hearing loss or vision loss

 - Watch for new medical problems